openplanet-nl/nadeoapi-docs/docs/glossary.md

 Not to be confused with more specific IDs for activity types such as club campaign IDs or club room IDs.

+### Closed leaderboard

+Map leaderboards are considered closed when they no longer accept new records.
+Every map also has a global leaderboard that is always open for new submissions.
+In most API contexts it is also known as the `Personal_Best` leaderboard.

+Prominent examples of this concept are previous official campaigns and TOTDs.

+Note that some API endpoints explicitly don't support closed leaderboards.

 ### Competition ID

 An incremental ID that identifies a competition.